venkatesan-krishnamoorthy/mcupsdk-core/docs_src/docs/api_guide/examples/drivers/adc_safety_checker.md

 # External Connections
 ADC1_AIN0, ADC1_AIN1 pins should be connected to signals to be converted
- - on AM263Px CC E1, with HSEC Dock
+ - on AM263Px CC E1 or AM261x SOM E1, with HSEC Dock
      - Feed Analog input to ADC1_AIN0 - HSEC PIN 12
      - Feed Analog input to ADC1_AIN1 - HSEC PIN 14
  - on AM263Px LP